 Temperature: 40-70 F

-Source: Water is pumped through a closed loop of plastic pipe that’s buried a few feet below the surface, where temperatures are relatively
+Source: Water is pumped through a closed loop of plastic pipe that’s buried a few feet below the surface, where temperatures are relatively constant.

 Use: Reliable heating and cooling.
 The pumps can deliver three to four times more energy to the building than the geothermal system consumes from the power grid.
 Sometimes used to heat water for domestic use.